jinnatar/kanidm_ppa_automation/testing/README.md

 ### Known issues
 - aarch64 is super slow.
 If you're a QEMU wizard, try optimizing `scripts/launch-one.sh`
+- We throw 4 cores for the cpu so that mounting the rootfs is fast enough to not time out on ubuntu.
+Yes, that's a crazy problem to have.
 - Newer versions of systemd on the target image are susceptible to odd crashes.
-The `-cpu max` param works around this, but then is a very generic unreal aarch64 target.
+Anything tried to make them better instead made everything else so much worse.
-- We arbitrarily expand every image to 5GiB.
-This works now but may fail later.
-Some default image sizes only leave ~200MiB of free space which isn't enough for our deb sizes to go through dpkg copy logic.
+- We expand every disk image a bit because some default image sizes only leave ~200MiB of free space which isn't enough for our deb sizes to go through dpkg copy logic.
+This makes GPT unhappy, but that seems to be ok.
 - Too many things require sudo.
 You could probably somehow run qemu without it but meh.